T2an/scratch_sha256/readme.md

 # SHA256 staging

+    This documentation explains the SHA-256 (Secure Hash Algorithm 256-bit) implementation process step by step.

+SHA-256 is a cryptographic hash function that takes an input message of any length and produces a fixed 256-bit (32-byte) hash value.
+It's part of the SHA-2 family of hash functions and is widely used for digital signatures, message authentication, and other security applications.

+As shown in the main.py file, this implementation can be used to generate hash values identical to Python's built-in hashlib.sha256() function.
+It is made for educational purpose.

 ## Stage 1: Padding

 SHA-256 works on blocks of 512 bits (64 bytes).
 To process messages of unknown length,